Floor Conveyors

 - Guidance on workpiece carriers, depending on the system

-- Buffering and accumulation of conveyed material
+- buffering and accumulation of conveyed materials

-- Transfer to other conveying equipment
+- transfer to other conveyor systems

 - Integration into automated processes

-Automatic mode
+Automatic Operation

 - Autonomous operation according to control specifications

-- automatic transfers
+- Automatic transfers

-- for maintenance, troubleshooting, and setup
+- For maintenance, troubleshooting, and setup

-- manual operation via controls
+- Manual movement via operating controls

-- Only hardware-based security measures are active
+- Only hardware-based safety devices are active

-- For trained personnel only
+- Only for trained personnel

 Safety Instructions

-- Watch out for pinch and shear points
+- Beware of pinch and shear points

 - Secure loose clothing, jewelry, and hair